GLOBAL MARKETS-Stocks gain on ECB stimulus hopes, U.S. economic data

 * U.S. durable goods and consumer confidence data strong

-* Euro falls against the dollar (Updates prices, adds oil settlement prices)
+* Euro erases gains against the dollar (Updates prices to close of European markets)

 By Sam Forgione